douglascm/timescale_assignment/README.md

 Navigate to project folder and run `code .` opening vscode.

 ### Create the image locally and run
+Run `docker-compose build --no-cache`.

-Run `docker-compose build --no-cache` and `docker-compose -p timescale_assignment up --build` on the current project folder.
+Run `docker-compose -p timescale_assignment up --build` on the current project folder.
 The project will start running.

 Run `docker run -it --entrypoint=/bin/bash timescale_assignment` to navigate files in the continer.

+Run `docker build -t timescale_assignment --target test .` to build the testing container for unit function tests.

 ## Project Layout